RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 - CN470

-You can select an appropriate frequency band from the RAK store.
+You can choose the appropriate frequency band of your device from the options available on the RAK Store.

 Add the LoRaWAN Gateway